CIMR-Algos/TerrestrialSnowArea_ATBD/book/baseline_algorithm_definition.md

 ## Functional description of each Algorithm step

+As outlined in the flow diagram in {numref}`flow-diagram`, the algorithm follows four major steps:

-Step 1: Mapping of L1B brightness temperatures to swath projection.
+* Step 1: Mapping of L1B brightness temperatures to gridded brightness temperatures in swath projection.

-Step 2: Application of dry snow detection approach to gridded brightness temperatures.
+* Step 2: Application of dry snow detection algorithm to gridded brightness temperatures.

-Step 3: Output of L2 TSA maps.
+* Step 3: Output of L2 TSA maps.

-Step 4: Optional masking e.g. land/water or latitude masking.
+* Step 4: Optional masking for improved TSA maps, e.g. land/water and latitude masking.

 ### Mathematical description

-The dry snow detection algorithm of the TSA product is based on the approach of {cite:t}`hall_2002` but applies updated empirically derived thresholds as implemented for the EUMETSAT H SAF snow status product H11 {cite:p}`pulliainen_2010`.
+The dry snow detection algorithm of the TSA product (Step 2) is based on the approach of {cite:t}`hall_2002` but applies updated empirically derived thresholds as implemented for the EUMETSAT H SAF snow status product H11 {cite:p}`pulliainen_2010`.
 The brightness temperature difference between the Ku and Ka-band is used to estimate snow depth (SD) as

 ```{math}
 :label: TB_diff